pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

-equipment does not provide this spacing and the elite typewriters are distinctly less common than the pica, the most useful information about formats must be worked out with the less efficient apparatus, namely, {% include pagebreak.html canvas=93 %}
+equipment does not provide this spacing and the elite typewriters are distinctly less common than the pica, the most useful information about formats must be worked out with the less efficient apparatus, namely,&nbsp;{%- include pagebreak.html canvas=93 -%}&nbsp;

 TABLE XI